 Credit bureaus, also called credit agencies, are companies that collect and store financial information.
 They use this data to create credit reports and calculate credit scores.

-Credit bureaus sell the reports to certain companies, such as banks, mortgage lenders, credit card companies, and other financial entities that need to know your credit history before granting you a loan.
+As we said, credit bureaus compile financial information of people.
+With it, they create reports.
+Then, they sell the reports to certain companies, such as banks, mortgage lenders, credit card companies, and other financial entities that need to know your credit history before granting you a loan.

 By analyzing your credit report, financial institutions will be able to know if you have paid your debts on time.
 This helps them determine if you’ll return the money they lend you.